-Anyone can become a valuable asset to the company when given the chance.
+Anyone can become a valuable asset to any fair trade call center when given the chance.
 There’s a probationary period for a reason.
 Rather than turning people away based on their marital status, it’s best to allow them to prove and improve themselves.

 3.)
 They’re mature.

 Maturity comes with age.
 A lot of parents say having a kid altered their lives.
 Parenthood has changed their outlook and taught them to be more patient and mindful of their words and actions.

 There’s a good use for that in a fair trade call center.
 Their strong sense of responsibility drives them to lead others.
 They make quick and sensible decisions.
 They’re driven to maintain harmony in a team.